WVURAIL/dspira/_posts/2020-08-14-dsp-lab-digital-filters.md

 ### 4.4.2.
 IIR Filter Design

 Now create an IIR filter to again pull out the fundamental frequency of the C-chord.
 Do this again using the 'Filter design tool'.
-When you use an IIR filter, the design is now in 'normalized' units of 'cycles/sample'.
+When you use an IIR filter, frequencies are normalized to the Nyquist frequency.
 To get units of frequency, you must multiply by the sample rate/2 (fs/2) you are using.
 So with a sample rate of 48000, you divide the frequency you want by 24000.
 Use the "IIR Filter" block.
 Its feed-forward taps are the "b's", and its feedback taps are the "a's".
 Be sure to also select the 'new' style of taps.
 Compare the tap counts of IIR and FIR filters with similar response functions.
 How many coefficients does each need?
 More?
 Less?
 Why?

 [↑ Go to the Top of the Page](#) ...
 [Next Lab]({{ site.baseurl }}/dsplab-fourier2/)